 – Surely he should have known she would get suspicious.

 – He is a fool indeed.

 – I was not playing.

-8. Interrogative adverbs – Adverbs which are used for asking questions are called interrogative adverbs.
+Adverbs that are used for asking questions are called interrogative adverbs.

 Examples are: when, where, how, why etc.

 – When will you go to New York?

 A relative pronoun is a type of pronoun that often introduces dependent (or relative) clauses in sentences.
 They also can stand alone as the subject or object of a sentence.

 Examples – who, whoever, whom, whomever, that, which, when, where, and whose.

 “An adverb is a word which modifies the meaning of the verb, an adjective or another adverb.”